-This article will show you how to set up repositories in YUM (Yellodog Updater Modified), the default package manager for Red Hat based Linux distributions.
+This article will show you how to add repositories in YUM (Yellodog Updater Modified), the default package manager for Red Hat based Linux distributions.
 We will also discuss what the repositories are and why we need to set them up.

 Dependencies among packages